nicokurtovic/VLMS_ALMA_2018.1.00310.S/README.md

 # Very Low Mass Stars - ALMA
 ALMA Cycle 6 + Archival data.
-Projet aimed to search for substructures in disk around Very Low Mass Stars, in the Taurus star-forming region.
+Project aimed to search for substructures in disk around Very Low Mass Stars, in the Taurus star-forming region.

 This datasets are presented in Kurtovic et al. (2021) \
 https://arxiv.org/abs/2012.02225